side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 How bupropion Works

-the current best guess at any rateBased upon the chemical imbalance theory of depression, bupropion effectively raises the norepinephrine and dopamine levels in your brain by letting your synapses soak in those tasty brain juices for longer than usual by slowing (inhibiting) the mechanism of norepinephrine and dopamine transmission deeper into the neurons (reuptake).
+the current best guess at any rateBased upon the Communications Interference Hypothesis of psychiatric and neurological conditions, bupropion effectively raises the norepinephrine and dopamine levels in your brain by letting your synapses soak in those tasty brain juices for longer than usual by slowing (inhibiting) the mechanism of norepinephrine and dopamine transmission deeper into the neurons (reuptake).

 AKA mechanism/method of action, pharmacodynamics